clarklindev/blender-complete-blender-creator-learn-3D-modelling-for-beginners/README - Section 04-uvmapping.md

 - select the propellar controller: insert keyframe (i) -> rotation
 - the at frame 50, rotate propellar like R + Y + 3600 + ENTER
 - add the keyframe (i -> rotation)

+## 67 scene + animation adjustments
+- duplicate the buildings
+- add new textures
+- make some crates